archivesunleashed/aut-docs/docs/Getting-Started.md

 This will download the files that are necessary to build warcbase.

-Second, you can now build Warcbase by typing the following command in the newly downloaded warcbase directory (navigate to it by typing `cd warcbase`):
+Second, you can now build Warcbase by typing the following command in the newly downloaded warcbase directory (navigate to it by typing `cd warcbase`).
+Building entails downloading lots of files and assembling them – it will take awhile!

 ```bash
 mvn clean package appassembler:assemble